 You should have between 8-10 glasses of water per day.
 If you do not like water, try drinking other non-alcoholic or non-caffeinated beverages.
 You can also eat foods with high water content like watermelon or cucumber.

 While this is a lifestyle change, quitting smoking can help your eyes keep moisture.
 It can also reduce existing irritation from allergies.

 Do you need help treating your dry eye allergy symptoms?
-Contact the experts at Omaha Eye & Laser Institute in Omaha, NE by booking an appointment today!
-There's no reason to keep feeling frustrated about your dry eyes when we can help!
+Contact the experts at Omaha Eye & Laser Institute in Omaha, NE by booking a dry appointment today!
+There’s no reason to keep feeling frustrated about your dry eyes when we can help!